 The key points of this change are that:

-- The Instrument Rating (Restricted) can be added to an EASA Part-FCL licence, and can be used on both EASA and non-EASA aircraft indefinitely.
+- The Instrument Rating (Restricted) can be added to an UK FCL licence, and can be used on both Part 21 and non-Part 21 aircraft indefinitely.

-- The IMC Rating will continue indefinitely on UK only PPL licences, but became restricted to non-EASA aircraft from April 2014.
+- The IMC Rating will continue indefinitely on UK only PPL licences, but became restricted to non-Part 21 aircraft from April 2014.

 - New IR(R) ratings will continue to be issued until at least 8 April 2021, and is expected to be extended indefinitely.